patchyj/jjwm-portfolio-client/README.md

 ### Pipeline: CircleCI

 This app uses the free version of [CircleCI](https://circleci.com/) as a pipeline.
-You'll need to sign up and create an app.
+You'll need to sign up and create an app, and link the app to the Github Repo.
+The repo settings should be configured to run the pipeline on every push.

 In `.circleci/config.yml` replace the following line: